OpenframeProject/Openframe-APIServer/README.md

 $ openframe-apiserver -p
 ```

-Various configuration can be set using a `.env` file using the `-f` flag.
-An example .env file might specify the port on which to expose the API server, and specify a host and port on which the API server can expect to find the pubsub server.
+Various configuration options can be set using a `.env` file using the `-f` flag.
+An example .env file might specify the port on which to expose the API server, configure the datasource, and specify a host and port on which the API server can expect to find the pubsub server.
 Take a look at the `.env.example` file in the project root.

 ```
 # in .env file...